-[Name of CA] conforms to the current version of the CA/Browser Forum's Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates published at http://www.cabforum.org.
+[Name of CA] conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates published at [URL].
 If there is any inconsistency between this document and those Requirements, those Requirements take precedence over this document.